ProGraphics/prostyle.io/pages/documentation/models.md

 ##&middot; Stack Flow
 {:class="font-size-h3"}

 The _Stack_ flow is a premium extension that comes with [ProStyle Plus](/plus/).
-It transitions it's pages from one stack to another.
+It transitions its pages from one stack to another.
 Each page begins on the _future_ stack, becomes the _current_ page, and then moves to the _past_ stack.

 The [placement](/concepts/#placement) of the stacks, and the offset of each page in each stack may be configured.
 It is quite flexible.